 Understanding Trauma and How It Affects You

 Trauma is a horrible thing!
-Think of the #MeToo Movement and all of the women involved who for years did not have a voice and thus were not able to heal from what happened to them.
-Yet trauma and sexual abuse are not just a women’s issue.
+Think of the #MeToo Movement!
+All of the women involved who for years did not have a voice and thus were not able to heal from what happened to them.
+Yet trauma and sexual abuse are not a women’s issue only.
 Men also have been sexually violated.
-Truly healing from trauma begins with understanding more about what it is.
+Truly, healing from trauma begins with understanding more about what it is.

 What is Trauma?

 Trauma is my reaction to something that is happening to me or around me.
 I may be the only person reacting to what is happening in the moment.
 Trauma is about me and my reaction.

 There are different types of trauma.
 Trauma may be overt, meaning it is obvious.
 It may be covert, meaning it is subtle and not always obvious even to the person who is traumatized.
 Trauma can also vary in size.
 It can be a little trauma (little t), meaning it was not big and not a huge deal, although it did affect me.
 And then there is big trauma (big T) and it did really affect me.
 A big trauma is a car accident, war, natural disaster, assault, or something else that is big for you.
 Trauma is not always a one-time event; it can also be chronic, meaning that it happens continually.
 Chronic trauma could be a series of little t’s.
 Chronic trauma can be as damaging as a big T.